The street arts festival of Limoges

 One of Urbaka's strengths lies in its complete freeness.
 All shows are freely accessible, without reservation, promoting social and intergenerational diversity.
 A collection hat circulates after each performance to support the artists.
 The festival village, set up in the alleys of the Évêché gardens, brings together food trucks, refreshment stands, local products, and international flavors.
 With over 4,000 artists hosted and 200,000 spectators over its editions, Urbaka has become a must-attend event in Limousin's cultural life and a major player in the national street arts network.

-The festival offers whispered audio descriptions for some shows for visually impaired audiences.
-The entire site is accessible to people with reduced mobility, except for the lower lawn of the gardens.
+The festival offers whispered audio descriptions for certain shows for visually impaired audiences.
+Accessibility contact: Mandy Chenu at 05 55 32 08 42.
+The lower lawn of the gardens is not accessible to people with reduced mobility.

 No photo yet.
 Share yours!